orsonteodoro/oiledmachine-overlay/README.md

 for usefulness in PGO optimization on the ebuild level which some ebuilds take advantage of.

-### Markings for testing
+### Markings for test-suite testing

-Testing is done randomly.
-Tentative details can be found at the footer of the
+Test-suite testing is done randomly.
+Tentative details can be found at the footer of the ebuild:
-ebuild:

 ```
 # OILEDMACHINE-OVERLAY-EBUILD-TESTED-VERSIONS:  1.2.1 1.2.1[python_targets_python3_10] commit-id